 Grace Livingston Hill: Gracious Writer for God

-Written by Betty Steele Everett, this book was published in 1997 by Christian Literature Crusade.
-It's a retelling or paraphrase of the earlier Karr and Munce biographies.
-If you read them back to back, you'll notice the similarity.
+This short biography is a retelling or paraphrase of the earlier Karr and Munce biographies.
+If you read them back to back, you’ll notice the similarity.

 Corrections to keep in mind as you read: